marcindanielczyk/Cypress/cypressCrashCourse/README.md

 First Cypress crash course

 This is simple React app to learn to test some basics using Cypress.
-You have to have Node.js and Cypress already installed to run the tests.

 # Getting Started